nethruster/ytsync/README.md

 # \<YTSync\>

-YTSync is a web app desined for play multiple yotube videos syncronized
+YTSync is a web app desined to play multiple yotube videos at the same time

 ## Install the Polymer-CLI